jmvanel/semantic_forms/scala/forms_play/README.md

     // or, just some forms specs:
     runMain tdb.tdbloader --loc=TDB --graph=urn:form_specs ../forms/form_specs/foaf.form.ttl
 ```
+Normally it is done just once, but in case of troubles (out of memory or server down) can be re-done (anyway because of SPARQL cache it goes quickly the second time).

+PopulateRDFCache can run, with Lucene activated, with this memory setting:

+    export SBT_OPTS="-Xmx4800M -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -Xss20M"

 - Preloading a local file: in activator shell type: for example:

 ```